ethanWallace/front_end_template/README.md

 If your app need to login to your OpenID authentication provider, make sure to update your `oidcConfig.dev.js` file in the `src` directory.
 Don't forget to add this file to your `.gitignore`.

-Next if you have a graphQL backend set up that you wish to point your front end app to, in `src/index.js` replace the Apollo Client uri with your endpoint:
+Next, if you have a GraphQL backend set up that you wish to point your front end app to, in `src/index.js` replace the Apollo Client uri with your endpoint:

 ```
 const client = new ApolloClient({
   uri: 'https://link.to.your.backend/graphql',
 });
 ```
-Need a graphQL backend?
+Need a GraphQL backend?
 [Here is handy template to help you build one!](https://github.com/gctools-outilsgc/micro_service_template)

 Now you're ready to go! :cake: